needle-mirror/com.unity.xr.arfoundation/Documentation~/features/plane-detection.md

 ## Plane life cycle

 Planes can be added, updated, and removed.
-Once per frame, the AR plane manager can invoke the `planesChanged` event with `List`s of planes that have been added, updated, and removed since the last frame.
+Once per frame, the AR plane manager can invoke the `trackablesChanged` event with `IReadOnlyCollection`s of planes that have been added, updated, and removed since the last frame.

 When a plane is first detected, the plane manager reports it as "added".
 Subsequent updates to the plane are refinements on this initial plane detection.
 A plane typically grows as you scan more of the environment.